Main content | back to top

 If the markets we need to deliver to are far from the gas resources, we convert the gas to LNG and transport it by sea.
 We were a partner in the first-ever purpose-built LNG carrier and have been delivering LNG safely for nearly half a century.

-Today Shell is the world’s largest LNG shipping operator.
-We manage and operate 50 of the world’s 370 LNG carriers and our managed fleets are based in Australia, Qatar, Nigeria and Brunei.
-Along with our JV partners, we are linked to around one-third of the world’s LNG carrier operations.
+Today Shell is among the world’s largest LNG shipping operators.
+We manage and operate over 40 of the world’s 380 or more LNG carriers and our managed fleets are based in Australia, Qatar, Nigeria and Brunei.

 Safety and expertise